-Mr. Séamus FitzPatrick, Mr. Séamus FitzPatrick, Non-executive Director, has worked in both corporate finance and private equity in London and New York with Morgan Stanley, J. P. Morgan and Bankers' Trust.
-In 1999 he co-founded CapVest, which has raised funds in excess of £2.0 billion.
-He is chairman of the Mater Private Hospital and Valeo Foods, and is a board member of Reno Norden.
-He is also a member of the board of Conroy Diamonds and Gold Plc.
+Mr. Séamus Fitzpatrick, Deputy Chairman, has worked in both corporate finance and private equity in London and New York with Morgan Stanley, JP Morgan and Banker's Trust.
+In 1999 he co-founded CapVest of which he is Managing Partner (which has raised funds in excess of £2.0 billion).
+He is Chairman of the Mater Private Hospital and of Valeo Foods and is a board member of Reno Norden.
+He is also a director of Conroy Gold and Natural Resources plc.

-Mr. Roger Chaplin, Non-executive Director, has over twenty five years experience in mining analysis, gained initially in a major South African mining house and latterly in the City of London.
+Mr. Roger Chaplin, Non-executive Director, has over twenty five years' experience in mining analysis, gained initially in a major South African mining house and latterly in the City of London.
 He was Senior Vice President and Mining Analyst at T. Hoare and Co., which later became Canaccord Capital (Europe) Limited in London from 1993 to 2003.
 Since 2003 he has worked as an independent analyst and as Head of Research for M. Horn & Co.
 He gained a particular interest in diamonds through following the development of the Canadian diamond mines over the past fifteen years.